shyjuk/Restic-Backups-Guide/Restic - Guide.md

 ```

 ### Compare Second Snapshot with First Snapshot
-If we use the `restic diff` command again, but reverse the order of the snapshot IDs, we get a different perspective on the difference betweent the 2 snapshots.
+If we use the `restic diff` command again, but reverse the order of the snapshot IDs, we get a different perspective on the difference between the 2 snapshots.
 The output tells us the inverse of what we saw above.
 When comparing the second snapshot to the first snapshot (reverse chronological order), we can see that 1 file is removed (35.501 KB) and 3 files are added (1.635 KB).

 ```
 deep@ubuntu-vm:~$ restic diff 9d5ddbeb 93591a06 -r repo